objetos/p5.quadrille.js/docs/md/index.md

 The library comprises a `Quadrille` class and provides the [createQuadrille](/docs/p5-fx/create_quadrille) and [drawQuadrille](/docs/p5-fx/draw_quadrille) p5 functions. `Quadrille` implements geometry transformation and [constructive solid geometry](https://en.wikipedia.org/wiki/Constructive_solid_geometry)-like logical operators.
 It also implements several memory management methods, such as [clear](/docs/io/clear), [clone](/docs/io/clone), [fill](/docs/io/fill), [insert](/docs/io/insert) and [replace](/docs/io/replace).
 It can be used as an interface to convert to / from other representations such as [arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), [images](https://p5js.org/reference/#/p5.Image) and [bitboards](https://en.wikipedia.org/wiki/Bitboard).

-The library reference together with some demos are found along this site.
+The library reference together with a [demo](/docs/demo) which illustrates most of its functionality, are found along this site.

 # Installation